 Tips For Buying a New Car You Can Actually Afford

 There are more than monthly car payments to consider when calculating the cost of a new car.
 Here’s some invaluable advice on buying the new car of your dreams—without blowing your budget.

 Set a budget when buying a new car—and stick to it

 Buying a new car is expensive, especially when you consider how quickly the little things add up.
 On top of monthly car payments, fuel, insurance and standard maintenance all contribute to the total cost of ownership.
 That’s why it’s important to create an overall budget before moving ahead with a new car purchase.
 (There’s nothing more heartbreaking than to find that you can’t afford to maintain the model you had your heart set on—after you’ve bought it.)

 Set aside an emergency fund for unanticipated repairs

 Consider buying a fuel-efficient vehicle

 Overall fuel costs are a major consideration for most car buyers, as these make up a large portion of a vehicle’s total cost of ownership.
 This is especially true for consumers who use their cars on a daily basis.
 Because gas prices are constantly fluctuating, consumers who rely on their cars for daily tasks should strongly consider buying a fuel-efficient car.
-(These tips on how to get better gas mileage can also help.)
+(These tips on how to improve gas mileage can also help.)
 Consumers should also be wary that different models might require different types of gas, with most mainstream cars calling for regular unleaded fuel and most premium cars calling for premium fuel, which might set you back a few extra cents per litre.
 Consumers who drive long distances or for long periods of time may also consider purchasing a hybrid or diesel vehicle.
 Although both feature higher purchases prices and can be more costly to maintain, they also offer lower cost per kilometre-of-travel due to low fuel consumption compared to their to gasoline-powered counterparts.

 Be mindful of your insurance premium when buying a new car